casper-network/docs-new/source/docs/casper/dapp-dev-guide/writing-contracts/contracts-and-session-code.md

-# Get started as a Smart Contract developer on Casper
+# Smart Contracts and Session Code
+import useBaseUrl from '@docusaurus/useBaseUrl';

 # 1. Session Code
-{#session-code}

-Session code is the simplest logic one can execute on a Casper network.
+Session code {#session-code} is the simplest logic one can execute on a Casper network.
 It is essential because it is often used to trigger contract logic stored on the chain.
 Session code requires only one entry point, the `call` function, and it runs within the context of the account executing the session code.
 As a result, the session code runs with the account's permissions, such as having access to the account's main purse.
 For example, the session code could transfer tokens from the account's main purse.

 The best use of session code is when the situation calls for [stateless](/glossary/S.md/#stateless) execution, and very little or no internal data needs to be tracked.
 Session code is required when interacting and accepting values returned across the Wasm boundary.

 ## Comparing Session and Contract Code
-{#comparing-session-and-contract}

 The following table summarises the key differences between session code and contract code on a Casper network.